 Incandescents are the old-style bulb with a wire filament.
 They are far less efficient than other types of lighting and have a short lifespan.

-So choosing LED for new-builds is a no-brainer, but is it worth changing your existing lighting to LED?
+Choosing LED for new-builds is a no-brainer, but is it worth changing existing lighting to LED?

 The answer is yes.
 According to consumer.org.nz, lighting costs the average household $220 per year – about 12 percent of your electricity bill.
 The difference in running cost means they will pay for themselves quite quickly.
 There is also the added convenience of not having to change bulbs so often, especially those in hard-to-reach places.